iainctduncan/scheme-for-max/README.md

 # Scheme For Max - v0.2 (Jan.
 2021)
-Scheme For Max (s4m) is an open source Max/MSP external to enable scripting and live coding Max/MSP with Scheme Lisp.
+Scheme For Max (s4m) is an open source Max/MSP external to enable scripting, live coding, and algorithmic music in Max/MSP with s7 Scheme Lisp.
 It is available as a packages for Mac and Windows (32 and 64), and as source.
-It has been developed and tested on Max 8, but may well work on Max 7 too, unknown as yet.
-It also works with Max for Live, though there are some issues we are still figuring out.
+It has been developed and tested on Max 8.
+It also works in Max for Live on Ableton Live 10 and 11.

 ## Recent News
 **2021-09-10**: We are prepping a 0.3 release, which should be up for beta testers in the next week or two.
 This will include convenience features like directly passing code messages to the s4m object, a threading macro similar to Clojure and Rackets, low thread delay calls, garbage collector interface functions, and tools for using the Ableton Live API from Max4Live.